 - System size: 26 × 415W = 10.79 kW

-Denver's excellent solar resource (300+ days of sunshine) makes it one of the best cities for solar ROI, especially when offsetting EV charging costs.
+Denver's excellent solar resource (300+ days of sunshine) keeps it among the better cities for solar ROI, especially when offsetting EV charging costs, even with the federal credit gone.

 Example 4: Modest Home in Seattle, WA